top of page

 It is commonly used in medical contexts to describe the intensity or severity of a patient's pain.
 The term has its origins in Latin, where it means "pain" or "sorrow."
 Dolor can be acute, meaning that it is sudden and severe, or chronic, meaning that it is ongoing and persistent.
 The term can refer to various types of pain, including headaches, back pain, and neuropathic pain.
 It is an essential concept in medicine, as it helps healthcare providers assess and manage a patient's pain levels to improve their quality of life.
 Dolor can also refer to emotional suffering, such as grief or heartache.

-Example sentences of dolor
+Example sentences containing dolor

 1. She experienced a deep sense of dolor after the loss of her loved one.